yan-055/taxi-trips-streaming-pipeline/README.md

 ## 1. Problem & Dataset

 San Francisco publishes detailed records of taxi trips, including pickup location, dropoff, and fare information, through the DataSF portal.
-The data is transmitted in real time from taxi companies to SFMTA’s Taxi API, and the dataset is updated regularly. :contentReference[oaicite:0]{index=0}

 The goal of this project is to **treat these trip events as a real-time stream**, and: